You say you love your children…

 For every parent and politician who says they are fighting for children and our future, you should ask them (yourself), “But, are you fight for their success or your own?’

-I’d argue that buying them a bullet resistant (it won’t stop the weapons of choice for mass shooters) is not fighting FOR them.
-I’ll suggest that adding the trauma of hiding from active shooters is not the back-to-school lessons that we should want for kids, is working AGAINST them.
+I’d argue that buying them a bullet resistant vest or backpack(which won’t stop the bullets coming from the weapons of choice for mass shooters) is not fighting FOR your kid’s safety.
+I’ll suggest that the internalized trauma of telling a child to hide from active shooters is not the back-to-school lessons that we should want for kids.
+Is the impact of any of this being measured via the Adverse Childhood Experience (ACE) test tool? is working AGAINST them.
 Adults won’t challenge those they’ve elected/hired to operate in the best interest of their constituents.
+Repeat after me: MORE guns are NOT making us safer!
+Politicians, preachers, parents, principals and police who spread that gospel are false & dangerous prophets.
+Sadly, the hurt inflicted upon our youth, when allowed to fester, is causing some to inflict hurt upon others.

-Years of stalling and inaction has brought us to this more vulnerable place.
+It’s increasingly unsafe to go shopping, worship or dining outdoors, due to political game-playing.
+Years of stalling and inaction have brought us to this more vulnerable place.
 Actions 5–10–20 years ago could have made a difference today.
-Inaction has led to more traumatized parents, pupils & communities.
-Teeachers didn’t study & graduate to teach children to hide under desks & in reinforced closets, in they event an active shooter enters their places of learning. school.
-A March for Our Lives is working to correct the sins of too many parents and their parents parents.
+Inaction has led to more traumatized parents, pupils, police & communities.
+Teachers didn’t study & graduate to teach children to hide under desks & in “fortified” closets, in they event an active shooter enters their places of learning.
+A March for Our Lives and other amazing groups like Cities United, are working across the country to support peers, activate and mobilize to correct the sins of too many parents and their parent’s parents & politicians.

-With youth representing the planets future, this is an awesome step in the right direction.
-The global action of young people fighting for earth with the Youth Climate Strike taking.
+Another threat to our youth is climate change.
+Youth represent the planet’s future and youth activism & civic engagement embodies awesome steps in the right direction.
+Youth are challenging politicians, who stupidly attempt to dismiss them.
+The global action of young people fighting for earth with the Youth Climate Strike is impressive.
 I hope these students — most of whom are ineligible to vote — get the attention of their parents and grandparents and other voting family members.
 If their loved ones really loved them, they will demand elected officials vote to combat climate change & legislate to curb pollution.
 Young activists are mobilizing again; like they did for gun safety.
-Congresswoman Ilhan Omar’s 16-year old daughter is starting her own civic engagement.
+Congresswoman Ilhan Omar’s daughter started her own civic engagement.
 Like mother, like daughter.

 We must correct and/or replace present-day leaders who are harming our future with biased, yet politically supported, present-day policies.